excessive/love3d/README.md

 Examples can be found here: https://github.com/excessive/love3d-demos

 ## TODO
-* Convince slime to add depth support to love.
+* ~Convince slime to add depth support to love.~ Depth canvases will be supported in love 0.11, and this will get a lot smaller.